valancej/Anchore-Documentation/docs/enterprise/install_kubernetes_helm.md

 - Snyk vulnerability data
 - Graphical User Interface

-### Step 1: Create kubernetes secret containing the enterprise license.yaml file
+### Step 1: Create kubernetes secret for license file

 *Run kubectl command below to generate a secret for the license file: *